DHRI-Curriculum/DHRIFT/workshops/python.md

 projects:
     description: "Projects that use the skills you'll learn in this workshop:"
     The NEH Impact Index:
-        excerpt: Built by former Digital Fellow Patrick Smyth, The NEH Impact Index makes visible the distribution of funds by National Endowment for the Humanities across the United States.
+        description: Built by former Digital Fellow Patrick Smyth, The NEH Impact Index makes visible the distribution of funds by National Endowment for the Humanities across the United States.
 The website uses python to map projects, communities, and cultural institutions who have received NEH support.
 You can check out the code on Github.
         link: http://www.nehimpact.org/about
     Mapping Arts NYC:
-        excerpt: Mapping Arts NYC, created in 2019 by the Graduate Center’s Data for Public Good fellows, “is a project that explores the geography and representation of arts and culture in New York City over time.”
+        description: Mapping Arts NYC, created in 2019 by the Graduate Center’s Data for Public Good fellows, “is a project that explores the geography and representation of arts and culture in New York City over time.”
 It includes a number of Python scripts written to clean and make sense of all the data.
         link: http://gcdiprojects.org/MappingArtsNYC/
 resources:
     Digital Fellows’ Python Cheat Sheet:
-        excerpt: See the Digital Fellows’ Python Cheat Sheet for handy commands that we cover in this workshop.
+        description: See the Digital Fellows’ Python Cheat Sheet for handy commands that we cover in this workshop.
         link: https://curriculum.dhinstitutes.org/shortcuts/workshop/python

 goals: